rticommunity/rticonnextdds-examples/examples/recording_service/pluggable_storage/cpp/README.md

 cmake --build .
 ```

-In case of Windows x64, you have to add the option -A in the cmake command as follow:
+In case you are using Windows x64, you have to add the option -A in the cmake
+command as follow:

 ```bash
 cmake -DCONNEXTDDS_DIR=<connext dir> -DCONNEXTDDS_ARCH=<connext architecture> \